lorainelab/bioviz/README.md

 Put the private key file (.key) in `/etc/pki/tls/private` and the two certificate files (.crt) in `/etc/pki/tls.private`.

-For example, assume the private key is named `star_bioviz_org.key` and the certificates are named `star_bioviz_org.crt` and `DigiCertCA.crt` and that you've uploaded them to your user home directory.
+For example, assume the private key file is `star_bioviz_org.key`, the certificates files are `star_bioviz_org.crt` and `DigiCertCA.crt`, and both are in your user home directory.

 ```
 $ sudo mv ~/star_bioviz_org.key /etc/pki/tls/private/.